getsilt/android-sdk/README.md

 ## How to
-You can check the only code you will need to add to your app in the example ViewController file: app/src/main/java/com/silt/siltdemojava/MainActivity.java
+You can check the only code you will need to add to your app in the example ViewController file: app/src/main/java/com/silt/siltdemojava/MainActivity.java You can import the SDK from the jitpack: https://jitpack.io/#getsilt/android-sdk

 ## How it works
 This SDK consists only in a button that opens a webview and captures once the user has finished the verification in the webview a user ID.